k8s-platform-hub/hello-ghost/README.md

 ### `clusters.yaml`

 Info about the clusters added to this project can be found in this file.
 Each cluster is defined by it's name allotted by Hasura.
-While adding the cluster to the project you are prompted to give an alias, which is just hasura by default.
-The `kubeContext` mentions the name of kubernetes context used to access the cluster, which is also managed by hasura.
+While adding the cluster to the project you are prompted to give an alias, which is just Hasura by default.
+The `kubeContext` mentions the name of kubernetes context used to access the cluster, which is also managed by Hasura.
 The `config` key denotes the location of cluster's metadata on the cluster itself.
 This information is parsed and cluster's metadata is appended while conf is rendered. `data` key is for holding custom variables that you can define.

 ```yaml
 - name: h34-ambitious93-stg